Murder of Karina Vetrano

 Karina Anne Vetrano (July 12, 1986 – August 2, 2016) was a 30-year-old American woman who was attacked, sexually assaulted, and murdered while running in Spring Creek Park in the Howard Beach neighborhood of Queens, New York City.
 The case attracted national media attention, partially due to how it went unsolved for nearly six months.
 A suspect, Chanel Lewis, was arrested and charged with her murder in February 2017 after being linked by DNA evidence.
 Lewis' trial began on November 5, 2018, and ended in a mistrial on November 21, 2018.
 A retrial took place in March 2019.

 On April 1, 2019, Lewis was found guilty on three counts of murder and one count of sexual abuse; he was sentenced to life in prison without parole.
+Following the trial, reports surfaced of the NYPD aggressively collecting DNA sampled of African-American men to the point of harassment, storing in a private DNA lab in a process unrelated to the murder case.
+Lewis's defense appealed the conviction on the grounds this search tactic was intentionally hidden by Brad Leventhal, and may have been racially motivated, but the conviction was upheld.

 Background

-Karina Anne Vetrano was born July 12, 1986, in New York to Phillip and Cathie Vetrano.
+Karina Anne Vetrano was born in New York on July 12, 1986, to Phillip and Cathie Vetrano.
 She had two siblings: a brother and a sister.
 Her father, a New York City Fire Department retiree, was one of the emergency workers at the Twin Towers after the September 11 attacks.
 She attended Archbishop Molloy High School in Queens and graduated from St. John's University with a master's degree in speech pathology.
 An aspiring writer, she appeared in a 2013 short film inspired by her writings and directed by her screenwriter friend Petros Georgiadis.
 She lived in the same Queens neighborhood as her parents and worked with children with autism in Manhattan as a speech pathologist.